 Due to the assumptions and estimates involved in establishing reserves, they are inherently uncertain.
 As information emerges and losses are paid, we expect that some of our assumptions or estimates will change, perhaps materially, and that our actual net claims and claim expenses paid and reported will differ, perhaps materially, from the reserve estimates reflected in our financial statements.
-For example, our significant gross and net reserves associated with the large catastrophe events of the past several years, remain subject to significant uncertainty.
-We also have significant exposure to losses stemming from COVID-19 related claims, which may emerge over time as the full impact of the pandemic and its effects on the global economy are realized.
-The extent to which the COVID-19 pandemic triggers coverage is dependent on specific policy language, terms and exclusions, and if coverage is triggered, that could cause a material adverse effect on our results of operations for any period, and, depending on their severity, could also materially and adversely affect our financial condition.
+For example, our significant gross and net reserves associated with the large catastrophe events of the past several years remain subject to significant uncertainty.

-To the extent we determine that our claims and claim expense reserves are inadequate, we may be required to increase or decrease these reserves at the time of the determination and take charges in our consolidated statement of operations, reducing our net income and available capital.
+To the extent we determine that our claims and claim expense reserves are inadequate, we may be required to increase or decrease these reserves at the time of the determination and take charges in our consolidated statements of operations, reducing our net income and available capital.
 Conversely, if our reserving estimates are too conservative, it could impede our ability to grow our business.
 Our claims reserves are large, and a small percentage increase to those liabilities could materially adversely affect our financial condition and results of operations.